The Hidden Ivies are colleges that have an excellent reputation but are not considered Ivy League schools.

 6. Admissions Are Less Competitive Than Ivy League Schools

 Ivy League schools are highly competitive with an average acceptance rate of about 4%.
 With students applying from all over the world, these schools can afford to be so selective.
 Getting accepted into one of these colleges can be challenging even if you consistently earned A grades throughout high school.
-Although the Hidden Ivies are also highly competitive, they are far easier to get into.
+Although the Hidden Ivies are also highly competitive, they tend to be easier to get into.
 You’ll get an equally good education without the additional stress, which is a win-win.

 7. Diverse Student Body